-Remark 3.
-Consider a nontrivial weak order $\succeq$ on X that satisfies the hypotheses of Proposition 2.
-The proof of this proposition establishes that any function $v: X \to [0,1]$ satisfying (5) and giving a value 0 to the minimal elements in X for $\succeq$ (if any) can be used to define a representation in the Sugeno integral model.
-The functions $u_i$ and the (non-necessarily normalized) capacity $\mu$ used in this representation can be defined on the basis of v using (6) and (7).
+Consider a nontrivial weak order \succeq on X that satisfies the hypotheses of Proposition 12.
+The proof of this proposition establishes that any function $v: X \to [0, 1]$ satisfying (4) and giving a value 0 to the minimal elements in X for \succeq (if any) can be used to define a representation in the Sugeno integral model.
+The functions u_i and the (non necessarily normalized) capacity μ used in this representation can be defined on the basis of v using (5) and (6).
+Furthermore, as shown in this proof, (5) and (6) can be viewed as inversion formulas for the discrete Sugeno integral model in the following sense.
+If we know the value of $S{\langle \mu, \mathbf{u} \rangle}(x)$, for all $x \in X$, without knowing the functions μ and u_i , it is possible to use (5) and (6) to build functions u_j and a capacity μ that allow to reconstruct all these values using the discrete Sugeno integral formula (7).